 In July 2018, we launched investor assurance programs by partnering with selective investors, or the Class B investors, who have a higher risk tolerance in exchange for higher earnings in managing the investor protection fund for the remaining investors of the same loan product but with lower level of risk tolerance, or the Class A investors.
 For each loan facilitated under such investor assurance program, a multilateral loan contract is entered among the borrower, us, one or several Class A investors and a Class B investor.
 Upon default of the borrower, the Class B investor is obligated to compensate the Class A investors with the funds in the investor assurance program and from the proceeds he received from the repayment of the loans in the Class B investors program, including the principal, interest, fees, other proceeds, if any, collected by the Class B investor.
 See "Business-Investor Assurance Programs-Investor Assurance Program by Partnering with Class B Investors."

-In 2018, 63.5% of total loans facilitated by us were covered by the investor assurance program managed by third party guarantors or by partnering with Class B investors.
-We expect this percentage to continue to increase in the future.
-We may not be able to secure collaboration with third party guarantors or Class B investors sufficient to cover our investment volume on reasonable terms in a timely manner, or at all.
-Furthermore, we may fail to adequately estimate the performance of loans under such investor assurance programs managed by third party guarantors or by partnering with Class B investors and determine the service fee rates accurately, and the investor assurance programs may not be able to repay investors covered by such programs.
-In addition, as the investor assurance program under the names of the Class B investors is typical of smaller amounts as compared to investor assurance program managed by us and third party guarantors, such investor assurance programs may become depleted more easily.
+We may fail to adequately estimate the performance of loans under such investor assurance programs and determine the service fee rates accurately, and the investor assurance programs may not be able to repay Class A investors covered by such programs.
+As the investor assurance program under the names of the Class B investors is typical of smaller amounts as compared to investor assurance program managed by us and third party guarantors, such investor assurance programs may become depleted more easily.
 If the investor assurance programs managed by third party guarantor or by partnering with Class B investors were depleted and fail to repay investors in case of borrower default, our business and reputation could be material and adversely affected.

-In addition, we cannot rule out the possibility that our third party guarantors or Class B investors might be deemed as providing a form of guarantee.
+In addition, we cannot rule out the possibility that the Class B investor might be deemed as providing a form of guarantee to Class A investors.
 In accordance with the Regulation on the Supervision and Administration of Financing Guarantee Companies, the regulatory authority may ban any person from conducting financing guarantee business without prior approval.
-If our third party guarantors or Class B investors are deemed to be conducting financing guarantee business under the new investor assurance program, the regulatory authority may order our third party guarantor or the Class B investors to cease business operation, which would materially and adversely affect our business and impede our ability to continue our operations under these investor assurance programs.
+If the Class B investors are deemed to be conducting financing guarantee business under the new investor assurance program, the regulatory authority may order the Class B investors to cease business operation, which would materially and adversely affect our business and impede our ability to continue our operations under the new investor assurance program.